 Tribute to Pastor Effie Blumentoe

-There are certain people that have made a significant difference in my life.
-Pastor Effie Blumentoe is one of those people.
-Pastor Blumentoe was what many of us called “deep.”
-She always seemed to have a private line to God.
-She always stressed the importance of knowing God for yourself and knowing the Bible for yourself.
 She traveled all over the world and obtained much knowledge about Christianity as well as other religions and cultures.
-She taught the young people who attended the New Saint John Baptist Church how to seek God for themselves.
+In addition, she taught the young people who attended the New Saint John Baptist Church to seek God for themselves.
 I was among those young people in the early 1980’s.

 She was married in Philadelphia and had one daughter.
 She was widowed after only three years of marriage.
 She was employed by the Philadelphia School system as an elementary educator.
 Later she worked at the Philadelphia Laboratories as a sterilization technologist.
 Her last place of employment was with Elkins-Sinn Inc. as a laboratory supervisor.